SamsungInternet/OneUI-Web/getting-started/theming.md

 ### Light Theme

 The One UI Web light theme is based on the default theme for One UI.
 It is the theme that the OS uses when "Night" mode is turned off.
-As a reference, you can see the light theme [here](https://github.com/SamsungInternet/OneUI-Web/blob/master/oui-css/themes/oui-light-theme.css "One UI Web light theme").
+As a reference, you can see the code for the light theme [here](https://github.com/SamsungInternet/OneUI-Web/blob/master/oui-css/themes/oui-light-theme.css "One UI Web light theme").

 <img src="https://raw.githubusercontent.com/SamsungInternet/OneUI-Web/gh-pages/_media/lighttheme-prev.jpg" alt="Light Theme Controls Preview" style="margin:auto;display:block">

 ### Dark Theme

 The One UI Web dark theme is based on the One UI "Night mode" present in Galaxy Devices.
-As a reference, you can see the dark theme [here](https://github.com/SamsungInternet/OneUI-Web/blob/master/oui-css/themes/oui-dark-theme.css "One UI Web dark theme").
+As a reference, you can see the code for the dark theme [here](https://github.com/SamsungInternet/OneUI-Web/blob/master/oui-css/themes/oui-dark-theme.css "One UI Web dark theme").

 <img src="https://raw.githubusercontent.com/SamsungInternet/OneUI-Web/gh-pages/_media/darktheme-prev.jpg" alt="Dark Theme Controls Preview" style="margin:auto;display:block">